BrianSigafoos/hugo_site/content/2022-12-21-ml-quick-start.md

   })
 </script>

-### Code for JS frontend demo above
+### Code for demo above

-The entirety of the demo above is powered by this frontend Javascript (and 2 lines of HTML):
+Below is the Javascript (and HTML) that fully powers the demo above, using the Hugging Face backend API to return the results.

 ```html
 <input id="predict_photos" type="file" multiple="" />